Risley-Propagandist/Risley-Charter/README.md

 responsible for House Meeting.
 (Fall 2004)
     A. House meeting should be held the Wednesday after the first meeting of the year of Kommittee, but other days close to that are acceptable. (rev. Spring 2012) !
   11. **Socratic Method.** All Kommittee executions shall be carried out by hemlock.
-All hemlock must be prepared by the Kommittee Barber.  [^6] (Spring
+These executions shall be carried out by the Kommittee Barber on April 31st of each year.  [^6] (Spring
 2007, Revised Spring 2015)

 ###Risley Positions